 Eastside News is published six times a year by the Goodman Community Center.
 We publish super-local news and information about events, issues, resources and programs at Goodman and in our community on the east side of Madison.

-More than 12,000 copies of this 24-page paper are mailed directly to households in Goodman's service area, as well as over 5,000 to subscribers throughout the city.
+More than 14,000 copies of this 24-page paper are mailed directly to households in Goodman's service area, as well as over 5,000 to subscribers throughout the city.
 Copies are also available at several area businesses and at the Goodman Center.
 The newspaper is written and produced primarily by GCC staff and volunteers.
-Our advertisers' support makes publishing this valued community resource possible.
+Our advertisers' support and donations make publishing this valued community resource possible.

 Eastside News is available at the Goodman Community Center and at Pinney, Hawthorne and Monona libraries.
-You can also find it at Jenifer Street Market, Willy Street Co-op East and North, Garver Feed Mill, Brothers Three Bar & Grill, Kwik Trip (401 N. Third St. and 3528 E. Washington Ave.), Dexter's Pub and the Warner Park Community Center.
+You can also find it at Willy Street Co-op East and North, Garver Feed Mill, Community Pharmacy, Kwik Trip (401 N. Third St. and 3528 E. Washington Ave.), Dexter's Pub and the Warner Park Community Center.

 Pitch ideas and write articles for our newspaper that's published on a bimonthly basis.
 Volunteers should have strong writing skills, solid grammar and familiarity with interviewing subjects for stories.
 We are almost always looking for people to report on neighborhood news and take photos.